 As soon as the crisis broke, SADA made contact with the office of Minister for Agriculture, Leon Bignell, to make sure he understood the local implications and we began negotiations seeking immediate short-term support.
 Those discussions have led to the Minister making an initial commitment of \$60,000 to help roll out Dairy Australia's Taking Stock program.
 The program offers farmers one-on-one sessions with a consultant to review their current financial situation, revise their plans, and also to access general business advice and mental health support.
 We know that many of you have detailed financial plans and have already cut costs to the bone, but we encourage you to take the opportunity to access this service to help review your situation in these new circumstances and take advantage of a fresh pair of eyes.
-Details will be available later this week.
-Meanwhile SADA will continue to keep in close contact with the Minister and other key players to explore additional measures.
+We will distribute information regarding how to access this program towards the end of this week.